 - Develop Long-Term Relationship.
-The distributor data collection effort must be considered a long-term, ongoing process.
+The distributor data collection efforts must be considered a long-term, ongoing process.
 Most distributors are only willing to participate if there is a long-term commitment.
-Due to the sensitive nature of the data provided, trust and a positive working relationship between RER staff and the distributors have proven to be paramount. - Guarantee Confidentiality.
-RER has guaranteed the confidentiality of all information and sales data provided by distributors.
-To ensure the confidentiality of data provided by any single distributor, RER agreed to report efficiency market shares and any other information only at an aggregated level (statewide and by utility service area if possible). - Minimize Burden and Be Flexible.
-RER specialized its approach to the needs of each distributor.
-Depending upon each company's needs, the project team has adapted different arrangements with regard to resources, data formatting, and the timing of delivery. - Provide Value.
-RER prepares a sales summary report for each distributor in the panel.
+Due to the sensitive nature of the data provided, trust and a positive working relationship between project staff and the distributors have proven to be paramount. - Guarantee Confidentiality.
+Itron, formerly Itron, guarantees the confidentiality of all information and sales data provided by distributors.
+To ensure this, the team agreed to report efficiency market shares and any other information only at an aggregated level (statewide and by utility service area if possible). - Minimize Burden and Be Flexible.
+Participation has been tailored to great extent in consideration of the convenience and needs of each distributor. - Provide Value.
+Itron prepares a confidential vendor level sales summary report for each participating distributor.
+This report, in particular, has shown to be of great interest and value.

-The protocol for recruiting distributors as data suppliers for the HVAC equipment distributor tracking system has changed since the initial contact process.
-Originally, RER provided project details and began discussions with distributors to determine challenges facing a particular company's participation.
-Currently, the project team focuses on continuing to build those initial relationships.
-The greatest challenge in recruitment involves a distributor's ability to commit an employee's time to generate the appropriate report.
-Obtaining corporate-level approval also continues to be a significant obstacle.
-However, RER continues to address these issues on an individual basis.
-The project team maintains regular contact with the participating distributors in order to address any needs or concerns that may arise.
-Recruiting distributors to provide sales data is a dynamic, ongoing, and lengthy process.
+The protocol for recruiting distributors as data suppliers for the HVAC equipment distributor tracking system has changed since the initial process.
+Originally, Itron provided project details and began discussions with distributors to determine challenges facing a particular company's participation.
+Then, the project team focused on building those initial relationships.
+Currently, there is an additional attempt to recruit additional HVAC distributors to further improve the accuracy of the analysis.
+The greatest challenge to recruitment continues to be obtaining corporate-level approval where necessary.
+The project team continues to address these issues as they affect each distributor specifically.
+Additionally, Itron maintains regular contact with the participating distributors in order to address any needs or concerns that may arise.

 Table 2-2 presents the status of recruiting HVAC distributors to share sales data for the RMST.
-It reflects recruiting efforts that correspond to data for 1999 through 2001.
+It reflects recruiting and maintenance efforts that correspond to data for 1999 through 2002.